 Lachine Canal got its name from the early settlers who believed that following the canal would take them directly to China!

-Locals love to do picnics along the canal and, in my opinion, it is one of the overlooked Montreal’s points of interest!
-It stretches from the Old Port to Lac St. Louis so, on a sunny day you could organize a picnic near the water just a couple of minutes away from the Old Town.
+Locals love to have picnics along the canal and, in my opinion, it is one of the overlooked Montreal points of interest!
+It stretches from the Old Port to Lac St. Louis so, on a sunny day you could organize a picnic near the water just a couple of minutes away from Old Town.

-There is a beautiful bike path that goes along the bank (the bike rental are located right there as well!).
-You can also take a guided bike tour – except the gorgeous sceneries, you will get a knowledgeable guide, a helmet, a lock, a map etc.
+There is a beautiful bike path that goes along the river bank (the bike rental is located right there as well!).
+You can also take a guided bike tour – expect gorgeous scenery!
+You will get a knowledgeable guide, a helmet, a lock, a map etc.

 5. Watch the Cirque du Soleil Show

-Did you know that Cirque du Soleil originated from Montreal?
+Did you know that Cirque du Soleil originated in Montreal?

 Here is a sneak video of what the show is about:

-It is a fascinating performance that takes you into a different world – if you have some extra time I would definitely go see the show in the “headquarters”, especially if you have never seen it before.
+It is a fascinating performance that takes you into a different world.
+If you have some extra time, I would definitely go see the show in the Citque du Soleil “headquarters”, especially if you have never seen it before.

-PRICE: The tickets for Cirque du Soleil show in Montreal start from 100 CAD, but it really depends on the show and on your chosen seats.
+PRICE: The tickets for Cirque du Soleil show in Montreal start at 100 CAD, but the price really depends on the show and on your chosen seats.

 6. Stade Olympique de Montréal and the Montreal Tower

-Now, I know that I have already suggested you a couple of great view point in the city, but how about enjoying the city view from a 45 degree reclining tower?
+Now, I know that I have already suggested a couple of great view points in the city, but how about enjoying the city view from a 45 degree reclining tower?

-For comparison, Pisa Tower tilts only 5 degrees!
+For comparison, the Tower of Pisa tilts at just 5 degrees!

 The Montreal Tower is the tallest inclined tower in the world!
-It is basically attached to the stadium and it offers a view to up to 80 km on a clear day!
+It is basically attached to the stadium and it offers a view up to 80 km in the distance on a clear day!

-PRICE: The adult price is 23.5 CAD and you can buy your ticket right there, no need to reserve anything in advance.
-If you decide on getting a combo ticket of a guided tour of the Stadium + the Observatory, the price will be 32 CAD.
-There are also some other of ticket variations – you can see all the offers here.
+PRICE: The adult price is 23.50 CAD and you can buy your ticket right there, no need to reserve anything in advance.
+If you decide to get a combo ticket with a guided tour of the Stadium + the Observatory, the price will be 32 CAD.
+There are also some other ticket options – you can see all the offers here.

 7. Montreal Science Center

 The Science Museum of Montreal is a fun place to visit, especially for those of you who are visiting Montreal with kids.
-There are some cool interactive permanent exhibitions and many engaging things to see and play with!
-Make sure to visit their DreamWorks exposition, your kids will thoroughly enjoy it!
+There are some cool interactive permanent exhibits and many engaging things to see and play with!
+Make sure to visit their DreamWorks exhibition – your kids will thoroughly enjoy it!
 I think it is an excellent family visit and you will easily spend more than 3 hours there!

 8. Shop at trendy boutiques in Bonsecours Market and St. Catherine Street

-For fine dining and shopping in trendy boutiques, you can hop into the Marche Bonsecours (note that it does not function as a market anymore, it is more like a small shopping center nowadays).
+For fine dining and shopping in trendy boutiques, you can hop into the Marche Bonsecours (note that it does not function as a market anymore but is more like a small shopping center nowadays).

-The building itself is beautiful and it has a nice historic feel and inside you will find many souvenirs and artisanal products.
+The building itself is beautiful and with a nice historic feel and inside you will find many souvenirs and artisanal products.

 9. Pointe a Calliere Museum

-There is an interesting permanent exhibition about the old Montreal settlement, as well as there are temporary exhibitions that change over time.
+It has an interesting permanent exhibit about the old Montreal settlement, as well as temporary exhibits that change over time.